pu2clr/SI4735/README.md

   *  Change the circuit and sketch to use external pull-up on pin 13; or
   *  Remove the LED or the resitor connected to the LED from the Arduino Board.

-### After power up or try to tune the receiver, the display shows LW and 0 Khz
+### After power up or try to tune the receiver, the display shows LW and 0 kHz

 This problem can be a little complicated to solve.
 I have observed that very few times in my experiments.
 When I am powering the system using the computer USB and the computer is connected to the grid, it might occur. __Please, test your system using only batteries__.